mcmah309/rust/book/src/libs/option/option.md

 Option represents the union of two types - `Some<T>` and `None`.
 An `Option<T>` is an extension type of `T?`.
 Therefore, `Option` has zero runtime cost.

-rust_core support nullable and `Option` implementations of classes and methods for ergonomic convenience where possible, but you can easily switch between the two with no runtime cost.
+rust support nullable and `Option` implementations of classes and methods for ergonomic convenience where possible, but you can easily switch between the two with no runtime cost.

 ```dart